6 great questions to ask about your e-commerce marketing.

 What lifestyle are you selling?
 What values do you want to represent?
 Dig deep into your consumer research to make sure that you’re marketing something that has a genuine audience.

 Be genuine and honest about what you are trying to achieve with your brand.
 Allow yourself to dream big, and give back to people who have supported you.
-The best type of branding and e-commerce marketing is the kind that comes from the heart, not just the head.
+The best type of e-commerce branding and marketing is the kind that comes from the heart, not just the head.

 Haven’t given this any thought yet?
 Start today and come up with a mission statement and some initial branding goals.
 Learn how to monitor your brand’s evolution with tools like Slack to make sure that you stay on the right track.